The frittelle, Venice Carnival traditional food

 The first frittella recipe belongs to the XIV century and it is preserved at the Biblioteca Nazionale Canatense of Rome.
 However, if you want to make your own frittella here find the recipe which is not the original one, but we guarantee that it is very good.

-To make the best of the Venice carnival sweets, the frittella, you have to melt the yeast in warm milk and melt the butter a bagno-maria.
+To make the best of the Venice Carnival sweets, the frittella, you have to melt the yeast in warm milk and melt the butter in waterbath.
 Take the eggs and put them with the sugar.
 You have to beat the eggs and the butter until you will have a white, soft cream.
-Then, add the yeast, the butter, the lemon rinds and a pinch of salt and bland it.
+Then, add the yeast, the butter, the lemon rinds and a pinch of salt and blend it.
 At this point, if you like, add the sultanas, the pine nuts and the grappa/rum.
-After one hour, when the compost will be double its volume, get the oil very hot and fry the frittelle.
-When your Venice carnival sweets will be cold, add some sugar on top.
+After one hour, when the compost has doubled its volume, get the oil very hot and deep-fry the frittelle.
+When your Venice Carnival sweets will be cold, add some sugar on top.

 The frittelle, one of the most well-known Venice Carnival traditional food, are delightful with a sweet wine.
 However, if outside it is cold, you will feel perfectly satisfied if you eat them with a cup of tasty, hot chocolate.